netbrothers-gmbh/version-bundle/README.md

 do not do this, this table will also be versioned.

 3. You can specify columns by name to be always ignored by the compare algorithm when creating versions.
-This is done in the file `netbrothers_version.yaml` you have copied into your project's config directory earlier.
+This is also done in the file `netbrothers_version.yaml`.

 4. Clear Symfony's cache: `bin/console cache:clear`.